Eugène Gerards

 Eugène 'Gène' Gerards (7 May 1940 − 2 January 2018) was a Dutch football player, manager and scout.
 As a player, Gerards played for Limburgian clubs SV Limburgia and Fortuna '54.
-As a manager, he spent the majority of his career in Greece, where he acquired citizenship and was a successful head coach for Cretan club OFI Crete for 15 years.
+As a manager, he spent the majority of his career in Greece, where he acquired citizenship and was a successful head coach for Cretan club OFI for 15 years.

 Playing career

 Gène Gerards began his career at Limburgia as a defender-turned-striker in 1957.
 In 1963 he moved to Fortuna '54, before returning to Limburgia in 1967.
 He followed the club to amateur competitions in 1971 and retired in 1974.
 Gerards was a member of the Dutch national military team, as well as the Netherlands national under-21 football team.
 Despite being called-up for the Netherlands national football team by coach Denis Neville in 1964, Gerards made no senior national appearances.

 Manager career

 Roda JC

 Still in his playing years, Gerards attended the German Sport University Cologne, earning various German managerial certificates.
 In 1974, he received his "Fußballehrer", highest professional football manager certificate in Germany, while working as municipality ambassador for Brunssum.
 Immediately after retirement as a player in May 1974, Gerards signed a contract as assistant manager for Dutch football club Roda JC, where he was also appointed head coach of the club's youth team.
 He held his position for the Kerkrade-based club for 12 years, serving under head coaches Bert Jacobs (1974–1980), Piet de Visser (1980–1983), Hans Eijkenbroek (1983–1984) and Frans Körver (1984–1986).
 During the last managerial change, Gerards replaced Eikenbroek as interim coach for a single game in December 1984, before returning to his post under arriving manager Frans Körver for the remainder of the 1984−85 season.